KanHarI/TransparentPollData/README.md

 # Running demographics tests:
-`py -3 -m Demographics --gender` for gender analysis of voters for each party `py -3 -m Demographics --gender --age` for gender and age analysis of voters for each party Running with the `--pop-w` flag runs analysis after correcting for sample bias `py -3 -m Demographics --gender --pop-w` will return analysis after sampling correction.
+`py -3 -m Demographics --gender` for gender analysis of voters for each party

+`py -3 -m Demographics --gender --age` for gender and age analysis of voters for each party

+Running with the `--pop-w` flag runs analysis after correcting for sample bias

+`py -3 -m Demographics --gender --pop-w` will return analysis after sampling correction.

+(By default, the analysis does not fix sample bias - pass the `--pop-w` to fix sampling bias!)

-Run `py -3 -m Demographics --help` for full parameters list etc...
+Run `py -3 -m Demographics --help` for full parameters list

+etc...